 Drive & Walk Western Lakes & Grey Glacier Boat Ride (EASY) – TUE, FRI

 Drive across the Park, admiring the view of snowy Paine Grande and Los Cuernos with its black, granite horn-like spires.
 Stop at various viewpoints on the way to enjoy observing and photographing herds of guanacos, Andean condors and interesting flora.
 Walking along the shores of Lake Pehoe, see the furious Salto Grande waterfalls and enjoy a spectacular lookout point.
 From here, drive up to Grey Lake and wander along the beach.
 Here enjoy a tasty box lunch by the lake before embarking on a boat ride across the icy waters to the towering blue walls of Grey Glacier.
 After this incredible up-close look at the glacier, drive back to EcoCamp.
-Activity: Nature Walk & Boat Trip.
+Activity: “W” Trek Highlight.
 Distance: 1 mile.
-Walking Time: 2 hours.
+Walking Time: 1.5 hours.
 Altitude: 660 feet.

 Please be aware that the Grey Glacier boat trip is subject to availability, so please confirm your reservation in order to participate on the day of your arrival.
 During the shoulder season months of September, October and April, the boat trip to Grey Glacier may be canceled as the boat requires a minimum of 15 passengers to sail, which might not be reached in some cases.
 If this is the case, an alternative excursion in the park will be planned. *Note: In May, the catamaran is out of service and therefore the Grey Glacier boat ride is replaced by a 5.6-mile Pingo Trail Nature Walk.

-Drive across the Park to Grey Lake, then pause and raise eyes to the huge peaks of the east.
-This windswept rock monster is Cerro Ferrier which, standing at 5,246 feet, makes a rewarding (but intense) hike.
-First, pass through a forest that gives a fascinating insight into the diversity of austral trees.
-Here meet all the classics, lenga, coihue, ñire, and with luck meet the famous South American deer, the huemul, which is a national natural monument (keen-eyed watchers will remember it from the Chilean coat of arms) Activity: Hiking.
-Distance: 7.5 miles.
-Walking Time: 4 hours.
+Begin the drive to Lake Grey where you should pause and raise your eyes to the huge peaks of the east.
+This wind-swept rock monster is Cerro Ferrier which, standing at 5,246 feet (1,599m), makes a rewarding (but intense) hike.
+First, you’ll pass through a forest that gives a fascinating insight into the diversity of austral trees.
+Here you’ll meet all the classics, lenga, coihue, ñire, and if you’re lucky you’ll meet the famous South American deer, the huemul, which is a national natural monument (keen-eyed watchers will remember it from the Chilean coat of arms).
+Activity: Wildlife & Nature.
+Distance: 3.9 miles.
+Walking Time: 3.5 hours.
 Altitude: 2,106 feet.

-Laguna Inge & Paso Cuernos Hike (ACTIVE) – WED, SUN
+Hiking to Laguna Inge & Cuernos Pass (ACTIVE) – SUN